analogrithems/rustored/README.md

 ![Rustored Logo](logo.png)
 [*] — Dont panic, your data is safe!

 Rustored is a terminal-based CLI and TUI application for downloading and restoring snapshots from AWS S3 to various datastores including Postgres, Elasticsearch, and Qdrant.
+Built with a Test-Driven Development (TDD) approach, it ensures high quality and maintainability.

 ## Features